f1yn/wrap-cli/README.md

 Prevents the cli from replacing instances of `console.log`, `console.warn`, and `console.error` with `__self__.[method]`

 #### `--preserve-trailing`
-Prevents the removal the last 3 instances of semicolons found in the converted factory.
+Prevents the removal of characters exceeding the last bracket.

 #### `--preserve-var`
 Prevents the wrapper from removing the first instance of `var` from the factory.

+#### `--ugly`
+Prevents the beautification of the output script.